audreytobes/audreytobes/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a cybersecurity analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a penetration tester.
 I am currently working on finishing my B.S. in Computer Science (minors in Cybersecurity and Game Development), working with HacktheBox and TryHackMe to refine and gain skills in cybersecurity, and working on a research project for NASA, the topic is <i>Securing Artificial Intelligence in Space Exploration and Research</i>.

 ## Skills (Work in Progress)